55 important questions and answers - Bandera County Courier

 Lethality is the rate of deaths in relation to the total number of sufferers or in relation to the total number of infected people.
 The term “case fatality rate” (CFR) is also used here.
 How high this is with this virus is still unclear.
 At a WHO press conference, Bruce Aylward, chairman of a joint mission to investigate the situation in China, reported a CFR of between two and four percent for Hubei province and 0.7 percent for regions outside of Hubei.
 However, if many infections remain undetected due to missing or only mild symptoms, it could also be significantly lower.

-Mortality, unlike lethality or CFR, is simply the general death rate within the population or group of people, regardless of specific factors such as illnesses and infections.
+Unlike mortality or CFR, mortality is simply the general death rate within the population or a population group, regardless of specific factors such as illnesses and infections.
 This means that, for example, a virus with high lethality also increases mortality, while a vaccine that suddenly becomes available could then reduce mortality again.

-Virulence is the extent of the pathogenicity, i.e. the pathogenic potential of a pathogen.
+Virulence is the extent of the pathogenicity, that is, that which causes illness Potential of a pathogen.
 The higher the virulence of a pathogen, the higher the mortality in humans is usually, but not necessarily.
 In other definitions, virulence is also used as the extent of infectivity regardless of the severity of the resulting disease.

 47. Can we predict when the epidemic will be over?